 In 2019, the Sustainable Materials Management Task Force (SMM) within the Materials Management Subcommittee of the Association of State and Territorial Solid Waste Management Officials (ASTSWMO) reached out to States and Territories (States) to survey them about how they have responded to China’s import restrictions on certain recyclables, also known as China Sword.
 A matrix was developed to track actions taken at both the State and local government level, as applicable.
 The survey asked about more than 30 potential actions in eight categories: regulatory and law changes; compliance; recycling program changes; research; stakeholder work; outreach and education; market development; and fees and costs.

 The goal of gathering the information is to provide a helpful resource to State programs as we all navigate the ever-changing recycling landscape.
-The Task Force developed an initial baseline of information starting in the summer of 2019.
-The Task Force will request updates from the States on a periodic basis.

 The results of the survey are presented below in two formats: 1) the Full Report, in an Excel file and 2) Maps.